hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Note that the stream declaration does not imply that any data is ever sent over the stream.
 It merely declares the existence of a virtual communication stream.

+Note that each stream name must be unique within a `dataflow` block.

 #### Routing Declarations